Ministrelle/obsidian-flip-cards/README.md

 # obsidian-table-cards (WIP)
-This is a css snippet for the Obsidian note-taking app that turns regular tables into card-based tables.
+This is a css snippet for the Obsidian note-taking app that turns regular markdown tables into card-based tables.

 It's heavily inspired by [Minimal Theme's](https://github.com/kepano/obsidian-minimal) card view.